aoghina/aoghina.github.io/_posts/2016-10-18-the-luddite-fallacy.md

 <sup>You can <a href="https://fee.org/resources/the-essential-frederic-bastiat/">download a short book with Frédéric Bastiat's essential texts for free here</a>.</sup>

-Automation benefits us all by creating value through increased productivity, making products cheaper and freeing our time and resources for other useful endeavors, like doing medical research.
+Automation benefits us all by creating value through increased productivity, making products less expensively, and freeing our time and resources for other useful endeavors, like doing medical research.
 But it can also cause a temporary inconvenience for the people whose work is automated.
 So a determined Luddite could still ask: are these temporary inconveniences worth it for the lasting benefits that we all gain?

 The question of worthiness asks whether the efforts people made across time were worth it for getting us where we are now.
 It is for everyone to decide if they want to pursue such a question.
-In doing so, one needs to realize though that to oppose technological advancements means to reject all the past inventions that we benefit from today.
+In doing so, one needs to realize, though, that to oppose technological advancements means to reject all the past inventions that we benefit from today.
 And it doesn't mean to reject them only for one's self, but to advocate that everyone who is in favor of comfort should be forcefully prevented from achieving it.

-For those who really put no value on comfort and prefer the harsh conditions of primitive life, changing jobs would not be an inconvenience, as they would retreat instead in the wilderness.
+For those who really put no value on comfort and prefer the harsh conditions of primitive life, changing jobs would not be an inconvenience, as they would instead retreat  to the wilderness.
 It is not, however, from some remote cave that these moralists are preaching against innovation.
 In fact, they usually do so using the most innovative communication tools available.
 This makes their position either ignorant or hypocritical, and in any case contradictory.